uber/prototool/README.md

 When specifying a directory or set of files for Prototool to operate on, Prototool will search for config files for each directory starting at the given path, and going up a directory until hitting root.
 If no config file is found, Prototool will use default values and operate as if there was a config file in the current directory, including the current directory with `-I` to `protoc`.

 If multiple `prototool.yaml` files are found that match the input directory or files, an error will be returned.
-We have an ongoing discussion about whether to allow multiple `prototool.yaml` files, see [this issue](https://github.com/uber/prototool/issues/10) for more details.

 ## File Discovery